Summary of Participation offences #

 Elements of Abetting in s.
 21(1)(c) #

-The actus reus of abetting is encouraging another to commit the offence.
+The actus reus of abetting is doing something or omitting to do something that encourages the principal to commit the offence.

 In the case of murder, a party either aiding or abetting would require the additional element of “knowledge that death is likely.”
 (Martineau, Kirkness)